 Application for Degree Clearance and Commencement Form - due in the last fall semester before graduation.

-Pre-Departure Clearance Form for Students Temporarily Leaving SFS-Q - This is to ensure that all pre-departure formalities have been concluded by students temporarily leaving Georgetown (leave of absence, suspension, etc).
+Pre-Departure Clearance Form for Students Temporarily Leaving GU-Q - This is to ensure that all pre-departure formalities have been concluded by students temporarily leaving Georgetown (leave of absence, suspension, etc).
 It is the responsibility of the student to secure a final clearance signature from each of the areas listed on the form.
 Print the form and complete it by hand.
 This completed form must be returned to the Assistant Registrar, Ms. Deborah McKee in Office 1D16.

-Pre-Departure Clearance Form for Students Graduating or Permanently Leaving SFS-Q - This is to ensure that all pre-departure formalities have been concluded by students permanently leaving Georgetown.
+Pre-Departure Clearance Form for Students Graduating or Permanently Leaving GU-Q - This is to ensure that all pre-departure formalities have been concluded by students permanently leaving Georgetown.
 It is the responsibility of the student to secure a final clearance signature from each of the areas listed on the form.
 Print the form and complete it by hand.
 This completed form must be returned to the Assistant Registrar, Mrs. Deborah McKee, Office 1D16.

 Current Student Forms and Resources